harshayelleni/harshayelleni.github.io/index.md

 ---
-title: |+
-        “Read enough to develop your intuitions, then trust your intuitions.” -Geoffrey Hinton
+title: > “Read enough to develop your intuitions, then trust your intuitions.” - Geoffrey Hinton

        Updates
 layout: single
 permalink: /
 ---